 Blank Vote in the UK?

 We believe that a 'None of the Above' or 'Blank Vote' option should be provided in the UK.
-It is not good democracy if people only have a choice between supporting a candidate or not being counted.
+It is not good democracy to imply that people only have a choice between supporting a candidate or not being counted.

-Protest votes will count when enough people vote NONE, and so make their votes newsworthy
+Protest votes will count when enough people vote NONE and make the protest newsworthy.